tedneward/Azgaarnoth/Classes/Sorcerer/Lifespark.md

 You can hold a number of life sparks equal to your Constitution modifier.
 At the end of a long rest, any unspent life sparks fade into the great beyond.

 Some life spark powers require your target to make a saving throw to resist its effects.
-Calculate the saving throw DC as follows:

-        **Life Spark save DC** = 8 + your proficiency bonus + your Charisma modifier.
+Calculate the saving throw DC as follows: **Life Spark save DC** = 8 + your proficiency bonus + your Charisma modifier.

 **Aberration.** You can expend an aberration life spark as a bonus action to gain a +2 bonus to AC until the end of your next turn.

-**Beast.** You can expend a beast life spark as an action to cast speak with animals without the expendi- ture of a spell slot.
+**Beast.** You can expend a beast life spark as an action to cast [speak with animals](../../Magic/Spells/speak-with-animals.md) without the expenditure of a spell slot.

 **Celestial.** You can expend a celestial life spark as a bonus action to gain resistance to all damage until the end of your next turn.